Benjamin N. Richardson

 Auditory Neuroscientist

 I study how the brain processes sounds and how listeners with hearing loss do so differently.
-My current work focuses on spatial auditory attention in bilateral cochlear implant users.
+My current work focuses on spatial auditory attention in both typically hearing listeners and bilateral cochlear implant users.

-I am a Ph.D. candidate in Neural Computation at Carnegie Mellon University, supervised by Barbara Shinn-Cunningham and Christopher Brown and supported by a Predoctoral (F31) Individual National Research Service Award.
+I am a Ph.D. candidate in Neural Computation at Carnegie Mellon University in Pittsburgh, PA.
+I am supervised by Dr. Barbara Shinn-Cunningham and Dr. Christopher Brown and supported by a Predoctoral (F31) Individual National Research Service Award.
 I earned my B.S. in Biomedical Engineering at the University of Rochester.

 How do acoustics shape neural representations of sounds?